-The best thing you can do to make your review go well if to fill out the Social Security form completely and send it back promptly.
+For a CDR, the best thing you can do to make your review go well is to continue to see your doctor regularly and to fill out the Social Security review form properly.

 If the SSA sent you the long form, SSA-454-BK (Continuing Disability Review Report), the agency is doing a full medical review because it anticipates that your condition may have improved.
 One purpose of this form is to discover if you have visited a doctor, been hospitalized, or had any medical tests in the past 12 months.
 If you have, the SSA will request medical records from the doctors and institutions you include on the form.

 Form SSA-454 also asks whether:

-The SSA will compare your latest medical records and your answers on your daily activities to your case file, which contains your old medical records and your RFC assessment, showing what you could do when you were approved for benefits or at your last disability review.
+The SSA will compare your latest medical records and your answers on your daily activities to your case file, which contains your old medical records, your application, and your RFC assessment.
+These documents show what you could do when you were approved for benefits or at your last disability review.